denodev/deno_vscode_languageserver/README.md

 This repository contains the code for the following Deno modules:

-- vscode_languageserver: implement a VSCode language server using Deno as a runtime.
+- [ ] vscode_languageserver: implement a VSCode language server using Deno as a runtime.
-- vscode_languageserver_textdocument: implement text documents usable in a LSP server using Deno as a runtime.
+- [x] vscode_languageserver_textdocument: implement text documents usable in a LSP server using Deno as a runtime.
-- vscode_languageserver_protocol: the actual language server protocol definition in TypeScript.
+- [ ] vscode_languageserver_protocol: the actual language server protocol definition in TypeScript.
-- vscode_languageserver_types: data types used by the language server client and server.
+- [x] vscode_languageserver_types: data types used by the language server client and server.
-- vscode_jsonrpc: the underlying message protocol to communicate between a client and a server.
+- [ ] vscode_jsonrpc: the underlying message protocol to communicate between a client and a server.

-**NOTE**: vscode-languageclient: npm module to talk to a VSCode language server from a VSCode extension.
+**NOTE**: vscode-languageclient: npm module to talk to a VSCode language server from a VSCode extension. _Maybe we don't need to implement it in Deno_.

 ### License